Blog - Traffic Masters· · Loading…

 How to Set Up Google Analytics 4 (GA4)

-Google Analytics is the industry standard—free, powerful, and used by millions of websites.
+Google Analytics is the industry standard.
+It’s free, powerful, and used by millions of websites.
 GA4 (Google Analytics 4) is the current version, launched in 2020 to replace Universal Analytics.

 Here’s how to set it up: